1998 FIFA World Cup final: Subsequent tournaments

-France followed up their victory by qualifying for and winning the UEFA Euro 2000 held in the Netherlands and Belgium.
-Brazil took the Copa América title in 1999, and then won the next World Cup in Japan and South Korea in 2002.
-France were eliminated in the group stage at the 2002 tournament, becoming the first World Cup holders to be eliminated without reaching the knockout stage.
-They returned to the final in 2006, losing to Italy, before winning their second World Cup in 2018 with Deschamps as coach.
+Brazil took the Copa América title in 1999 and then won the next World Cup in Japan and South Korea in 2002 for their record fifth World Cup win as Ronaldo scored both goals in the final against Germany in Yokohama.
+France were eliminated in the group stage at the 2002 tournament, becoming the first World Cup holders to be eliminated without reaching the knockout stage since Brazil in 1966.